alekhyaku/alekhyaku/README.md

 ### Hello, I am Alekhya 👋

 My name is Alekhya Kuchimanchi, and I am currently a junior undergraduate student at the University of Texas at Austin studying computer science.
-I do research at UT Austin with the Learning Agents Research Group and currently I am working on a project called Spot making Social Body Language.
-I am also a peer mentor for the Autonomous Robotics Freshman Research Inititiative stream.
-I have worked with Boston Dynamics' Spot, Microsoft's Azure Kinect camera, and a simulated Darwin-OP humanoid robot.
+I do research at UT Austin with the Learning Agents Research Group and I am also a peer mentor for the Autonomous Robotics Freshman Research Inititiative stream.
+I have worked with Boston Dynamics' Spot, Microsoft's Azure Kinect camera, and a simulated Darwin-OP humanoid robot for my research experience.
-Some languages I have experience programming in are: C++, Java, C, and Python.
+Some languages I have experience programming in are: C++, Swift, Java, C, and Python.
 I am also currently learning React, HTML, Javascript, and CSS.
 <!--
 **alekhyaku/alekhyaku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.